EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 - Disabling firewall, SELinux and dnf-makecache
 - Making partitions on vHDD (sdb)
 - Installing EC and its license
-- Making ssh key and configuring password free access from EC VMs to ESXi hosts
+- Making ssh key and configuring password free access from EC VMs to ESXi hosts.
+On the copying ssh key to ESXi, note that answering 'yes' to the prompt and inputting root password of ESXi#1 and 2 are required.

 	  mkdir /media/CentOS
 	  mount /dev/cdrom /media/CentOS